gustavofernandezlembert/Example_of_SQL_Queries/README.md

-# Example_of_SQL_Queries

-## Some database squemas are provided follow by questions and the corresponding SQL query needed.
+## Several database squemas are provided follow by questions and the corresponding SQL query needed.

 see .docx file attached